immcantation/shazam/docs/vignettes/DistToNearest-Vignette.md

 data(ExampleDb, package="alakazam")
 ```

-## Calculating nearest neighbor distances
+## Calculating nearest neighbor distances (heavy chain sequences)

-The function for calculating distance between every sequence and its nearest
+By default, `distToNearest`, the function for calculating distance between every
+sequence and its nearest neighbor, assumes that it is running under non-single-cell
+mode and that every input seuqnece is a heavy chain sequence and will be used for
-neighbor takes a few parameters to adjust how the distance is measured.
+calculation.
+It takes a few parameters to adjust how the distance is measured.
 If a
 genotype has been inferred using the methods in the `tigger` package, and a
 `v_call_genotyped` field has been added to the database, then this column may be
 used instead of the default `v_call` column by specifying the `vCallColumn`